 Buddhist-Muslim clashes in the region last year left about 200 people dead and whole neighbourhoods burned to the ground.

-Fifty-eight Rohingya were left missing after their boat capsized Monday as they tried to escape the cyclone by sea to higher ground along the coast.
+Fifty-eight Rohingya were left missing after their boat capsized on Monday as they tried to escape the impending cyclone by sea to higher ground along the coast.

 Aid workers have expressed fears for the safety of the coastal dwellers.